Grants, Fellowships & Internships

 - Graduate teaching assistants (teachers of record)

 Past recipients of teaching fellowships who wish to explore additional possibilities are eligible to reapply.
 Preference, however, may be given to first-time applicants.
 New in 2022, applicants may submit a proposal for incorporating special collections into an online course.

-Teaching fellows will be required to submit a 1-2-page document containing a description of how they intend to incorporate collection materials into a course.
+Teaching fellows will be required to submit a 1-2 page document containing a description of how they intend to incorporate collection materials into a course.
 This document is due no later than two weeks after the fellow’s time in residence.
 Teaching fellows will also be expected to share their experiences with other faculty and graduate students by presenting on how they used collection materials in their classes in one of the Academy for Teaching and Learning’s Seminars for Excellence in Teaching (SET) or in another appropriate venue.

 Applications will be evaluated based on their potential to enhance teaching and learning and will be reviewed by a committee.
 Recommendations will be sent to the Dean of University Libraries who will make the final decision.